 The Parenting Centre proposes a radical model that will change the culture of schools and dramatically reduce the incidence of bullying.
 The question is whether schools are willing to implement it.

 One of our foundational principles is that parents have enormous power to be role models for their children.
 Dr. Bob Jacobs of The Parenting Centre often suggests to parents “Be the person you want your children to be”, and we have found that actually living your life according to certain principles is infinitely more powerful than lecturing about those principles, or punishing children when they don’t abide by those principles.

-Schools have the opportunity to provide powerful anti-bullying role modeling, but they have to be willing to abandon the traditional “power and control” model that has helped promote, rather than discourage, bullying.
+Schools have the opportunity to provide powerful anti-bullying role modelling, but they have to be willing to abandon the traditional “power and control” model that has helped promote, rather than discourage, bullying.

 Schools who want to stop bullying, instead of just talking about them, need to implement change from the top down.
 Instead of holding assemblies to tell the students not to be bullies, they need to hold assemblies and announce THEY will no longer bully the students.
 Administrators and staff can pledge to embrace the following anti-bullying points:

 - Talk with students in a respectful way.

 - Do not raise voices in talking with students.